satyansh28/robostrangers/README.md

-This is robofriends,but with a REST API call!
+This is robofriends,but with a REST API call and Scroll capabilities!